 That sounds like a not very creative advertising strapline doesn’t it?
 But British Egg Week seems as good a time as any to blow the nutritional trumpet for eggs, a food I think we often take for granted or overlook.
 Many people seem to think that eggs are either fattening or bad for you, or both, but nothing could be further from the truth.
 Let’s put both of those rumours to bed right now, because eggs are fab!

 So please don’t feel you have to avoid eggs – they’ve just had poor PR people over recent years!
 There are loads of great egg recipes on the British Egg Information Service website, and here’s one of my favourites too, for a French pudding called Far Breton.
 In our house this is always known as Sleepy Pie, as when my husband once ordered it on holiday in France the restaurant owner said “You’ll sleep well after eating that!”.
 It’s a kind of fruity-eggy-custard thing that goes quite firm once it’s cooled down.
-The recipe traditionally uses plums or prunes, but I’ve also made it with blueberries and raspberries, or those cartons of frozen forest fruit mixture that you can buy in supermarkets.
-It’s low in fat, but good enough to serve up if you have people for dinner too – bonus!
+The recipe traditionally uses plums or prunes, but I’ve also made it with blueberries and raspberries, or those bags of frozen forest fruit mixture that you can buy in supermarkets.
+It’s super-easy to make, but good enough to serve up if you have people for dinner too – bonus!

 Far Breton (Sleepy Pie)